As your child prepares for the PSLE next year, you may find yourself asking some of these questions:

 How can you adequately prepare him or her in this period leading up to the PSLE?

-Getting A Headstart In School
+1. Getting a Headstart in School

-You can start preparing your child for the big exam now.
-The first month of school is almost over – it’s time to hit the books again.
+In a couple of weeks, it will be time for your child to hit the books again.
 It would also be a good idea to make a list of common mistakes that your child has made in his or her past exams to serve as a reminder on errors that he or she should be avoiding.

-In the study guides below, our curriculum teams share the common errors made by students in each subject, and how our programmes teach them to avoid losing easy marks at the PSLE.
+In the study guides below, our curriculum teams share the common errors made by students in each subject and how our programmes teach them to avoid losing easy marks at the PSLE.

-Setting A Rhythm To Revision
+2. Setting a Rhythm to Revision

 When it comes to revision, avoid any last minute work.
 Trying to cram too much information on a given day only adds unnecessary stress to your child’s workload and may backfire, causing your child to blank out during an exam.

 Encourage your child to take some time every day to revise his or her work in “batches”.
 For example, get your child to recall new topics he or she learnt the next day, then again a week after the first lesson.

 As your child is taught more on different topics through the year, there will be more to recall.
 Constant regurgitation of topics will allow your child to better retain and recall new knowledge and concepts.

-Anticipating What's Ahead
+4. Anticipating What's Ahead

-During the term breaks, your child should look through past-year exam papers to familiarise him- or herself with the common questions tested.
+Encourage your child should look through past-year exam papers to familiarise himself or herself with the common questions tested.
 School holidays are the best opportunity for your child to get as much revision done as possible.

-Looking Beyond The PSLE
+5. Looking Beyond the PSLE

 Setting targets with your child will subtly reinforce the importance of studying hard and getting good grades to help achieve his or her goals.

-If you are interested in speaking with one of our enrolment specialists about our 2018 programmes, schedule a meeting with us today.
+If you are interested in speaking with one of our enrolment specialists about our 2019 programmes, schedule a meeting with us today.
 Classes are filling fast!